danwalterlink/vault/dnd.brew.md

 ### Ancestry
 - culural/heritage, vestigial, partial, mixed and transformation trait templates
   + cultural: traits are available to individuals growing up in a community centered around {{ancestry}}
-  + vestigial: features from distant ancestry that has shrunk to near disfunctionality (vestigial wings that allow you to hover/fall gracefully, essentially)
+  + vestigial: features from distant ancestry that atrophied to (near) disfunction (ie. vestigial wings that allow you to hover/fall gracefully, essentially)
   + partial: only some features of this trait are available.
 If there are multiple options, choose one.
 You choose for every instance.
   + mixed: pick any trait from ancestry.
 You may acquire up to two features via this trait.
-  + transformation: Traits gained overwrite base ancestry. modifications targeting traits do so for one instance of your choice.
+  + transformation: Traits gained overwrite base ancestry. modifications targeting traits do so for one instance of your choice. amalgam ancestry: pick up to 4 races as your closest ancestors, 2 of which may be considered your race.
+Choose up to one trait from among your closest ancestors per ancestral trait category to inherit. you may additionally choose to:
+    - gain darkvision up to 60ft
+    - gain a feat
+    - change your size by one category up to huge or down to small
+    - gain + 1 in an ability score of your choice
+    - choose a cantrip to gain at 1st level, and a spell of 1st and 2nd level to gain at 3rd and 5th level respectively as innate Spells known #dnd.templating .
+Choose a mental Ability Score as Spellcasting Ability Score associated with those spells.
+You may cast each of those Spells once per Long Rest without expending non-consumed Material Components or Spell Slots.
+You also know those Spells if you have a spellcasting trait.
+    - choose a
+    for each choice beyond the first, you:
+    - subtract 1 from an AS of your choice
+    - gain a disfigure trait

 ### Background
   - basic: 2 skills, 1 tool(choice)
   - some gain other benefits instead
   - Extreme backgrounds: mali for boni (usual feat choices)

-### Classe
+### Class
+autodidact: meta-class; what amalgam ancestry is for ancestry; autodidact is for classes.
+pick:

 you are considered lvl0 for all (base) classes you haven't picked a level in if something refers to class, it refers (its) base class unless noted otherwise.

-figher: bake fighter/battlemaster into base class #changes.5e
+fighter: bake fighter/battlemaster into base class #changes.5e
 warlock: bake hexblade-features into base-class #changes.5e

 #### class types